-- Talk with your child about their rare disease at a level they can understand.
+- Talk with your child about their rare disease or condition at a level they can understand.
 You might need to explain to your child that they need to do things differently from other children.
 Or that they’ll have a lot of medical appointments and hospital visits.

 - Promote your child’s mental health and wellbeing by tuning in to their feelings, building positive relationships, and helping them have a healthy lifestyle.